Gino Cappelletti

 Gino Raymond Michael Cappelletti (March 26, 1934 – May 12, 2022) was an American professional football player.
-He played college football at University of Minnesota and was an All-Star in the American Football League (AFL) for the Boston Patriots, winning the 1964 AFL Most Valuable Player Award.
-Cappelletti is a member of the Patriots Hall of Fame, and the Patriots' All-1960s Team.
+He played college football for the Minnesota Golden Gophers and was an All-Star in the American Football League (AFL) for the Boston Patriots, winning the 1964 AFL Most Valuable Player Award.
+Cappelletti is a member of the Patriots Hall of Fame, and the Patriots' All-1960s team.
 He served as the Patriots' radio color commentator until July 2012.
-His nicknames included "The Duke" and "Mr. Patriot".
+His nicknames included "the Duke" and "Mr. Patriot".

 Early life

 Cappelletti was born in Keewatin in northern Minnesota, on March 26, 1934.
-He attended Keewatin High school in his hometown, and was employed on the railroad and in iron ore mines during his teenage years.
+He attended Keewatin High School in his hometown, and was employed on the railroad and in iron ore mines during his teenaged years, also dating Patricia Morris.
 He went on to play college football at the University of Minnesota, where he was a quarterback, backing up All-American Paul Giel.
-Cappelletti kicked extra points, but the Golden Gophers did not kick field goals in those years.
-However, as a sophomore in 1952, Cappelletti talked the coach into letting him try a game-winning 43-yard kick against Iowa.
+Cappelletti kicked extra points, but the Golden Gophers did not kick field goals in those years. as a sophomore in 1952, though, Cappelletti talked the coach into letting him try a game-winning 43-yard kick against Iowa.

 As a senior in 1954, Cappelletti switched to T-quarterback and led Minnesota to a 7–2 record, missing the final game with an elbow injury, a 27–0 loss at Wisconsin.
-He was named to the All-Big Ten second-team, but was not selected in the 1955 NFL draft.
+He was named to the All-Big Ten second team, but was not selected in the 1955 NFL draft.

 Professional football career

 Canada

-Cappelletti played quarterback for the Sarnia Imperials of the Ontario Rugby Football Union in Canada during 1955.
-He joined Toronto Balmy Beach in 1956, but was drafted into the U.S. Army in mid-season, returning to Canada in 1958.
-Cappelletti signed with the Winnipeg Blue Bombers of the CFL, but was traded to the Saskatchewan Roughriders, was later cut, and went back to the ORFU, leading the Sarnia Golden Bears (the team having changed its name in 1956) to the league championship.
+Cappelletti played quarterback for the Sarnia Imperials of the Ontario Rugby Football Union (ORFU) in Canada during 1955.
+He joined Toronto Balmy Beach in 1956, but was drafted into the U.S. Army in midseason, returning to Canada in 1958.
+Cappelletti signed with the Winnipeg Blue Bombers of the Canadian Football League, but was traded to the Saskatchewan Roughriders, was later cut, and went back to the ORFU, leading the Sarnia Golden Bears (the team having changed its name in 1956) to the league championship.